 Why it matters

-30 senators backed S.J.Res.
-98 to force a yes-or-no vote on whether U.S. forces can stay in hostilities involving Venezuela without a war declaration or a specific military authorization.
-If it passes, the President would have to end those operations unless Congress approves them or the United States is responding to an armed attack.
+Thirty senators — 29 Democrats plus Republican Rand Paul — are pushing S.J.Res.
+98 to force a yes-or-no Senate vote on whether U.S. forces can stay engaged in hostilities involving Venezuela without a war declaration or a specific authorization from Congress.
+If it passes, the President would have to wind those operations down unless lawmakers approve them or the U.S. is responding to an actual armed attack.

 S.J.Res.
-98 tells the President to end the use of U.S. Armed Forces in hostilities within or against Venezuela unless Congress explicitly authorizes that force.
+98 is a war powers resolution.
+It directs the President to end U.S. Armed Forces involvement in hostilities within or against Venezuela unless Congress passes a declaration of war or a specific authorization for the use of military force.

 S.J.Res.
 98 Bill Summary